jay-joshy/allergyguide/content/contribute_guides/rob_2_guide.md

 <br>
 <br>

 {% admonition(type="note", icon="note", title="RoB-2 Credit") %}
-Excerpts are directly from the [Cochrane Risk of Bias assessment tool](https://methods.cochrane.org/risk-bias-2), licensed under CC BY-NC-ND 4.0.
+Information and excerpts are directly from the [Cochrane Risk of Bias assessment tool](https://methods.cochrane.org/risk-bias-2), licensed under CC BY-NC-ND 4.0.
 Higgins (2019).
 {% end %}

+## Why and when to use:

+Use to assess the "risk of bias in a _single result_ (an estimate of the effect of an experimental intervention compared with a comparator intervention on a _particular outcome_) from **any type of randomized trial**."

+"_Because trials usually contribute multiple results to a systematic review, several risk-of-bias assessments may be needed for each trial, although it is unlikely to be feasible to assess every result for every trial in the review._"

+Do note: there are two versions of domain 2 (Bias due to deviations from intended interventions) -- only one should be used for a particular result.
+See [here](#domain-2-risk-of-bias-due-to-deviations-from-the-intended-interventions-effect-of-assignment-to-intervention) for intention-to-treat analysis and [here](#domain-2-risk-of-bias-due-to-deviations-from-the-intended-interventions-effect-of-adhering-to-intervention) for per-protocol analysis.

+---

 ## Domain 1: Risk of bias arising from the randomization process